f41ardu/javalib/README.md

 ## stay tuned

-### I'll back last weeko September and will continue this work
+### I'll back last week of September and will continue this work